 Fines and Imprisonment.

-Any person violating any provision of this Ordinance shall be deemed guilty of a misdemeanor and upon conviction shall be fined not more than $500 and costs of prosecution, or imprisoned for not more than ninety (90) days or work in park cleanup program as an alternative to
+Any person violating any provision of this Ordinance shall be deemed guilty of a misdemeanor and upon conviction shall be fined not more than $500 and costs of prosecution, or imprisoned for not more than ninety (90) days.

-Imprisonment, or both.

 Persons violating any of the above provisions may also be evicted from said park or park land.